 All ninth graders are required to pass Health in the state of Pennsylvania.
-This course is designed to healthy behaviors responsible promote & The course of study is a decision-making skills. foundation for lifelong attitudes & behaviors.
+This course is designed to promote healthy behaviors & responsible decision-making skills.
+The course of study is a foundation for lifelong attitudes & behaviors.
 The curriculum includes Nutrition, Skeletal & Muscular Systems, HIV/AIDS, & Standard First Aid & CPR.
 Students will receive certification from the Red Cross in adult CPR upon successful completion of coursework.
 Overall, students are assessed by tests, projects, oral presentations, notebooks & skill tests.